Lamhaa

-Lamhaa is a 2010 Indian Hindi-language action thriller film written and directed by Rahul Dholakia.
-It stars Sanjay Dutt, Bipasha Basu, Anupam Kher, and Kunal Kapoor in the leading roles.
-The film follows an Indian Army officer sent undercover to find the culprit behind extremist attacks in Kashmir, where he is helped by the daughter of a separatist leader.
-The film was released on 16 July 2010.
+Lamhaa: The Untold Story of Kashmir, shortly called Lamhaa, is a 2010 Indian Hindi-language action thriller film written and directed by Rahul Dholakia.
+It stars Sanjay Dutt, Bipasha Basu, Kunal Kapoor, and Anupam Kher.
+The film follows an Indian Army officer who goes undercover to identify the individual responsible for a series of extremist attacks in Kashmir, where he receives assistance from the daughter of a separatist leader.